djeada/Linux-Notes/notes/kernel.md

 * **Unified Process Model:** Unlike some other kernels, Linux does not distinguish between threads and regular processes in its scheduling, instead treating all as schedulable entities.
 This simplifies the process model and provides more uniform behavior.

-## Key Components of the Linux Kernel
+## Key Components of the Kernel

-The Linux Kernel is complex and consists of several major components, each of which plays a specific role in the operating system's functionality.
+The Kernel is complex and consists of several major components, each of which plays a specific role in the operating system's functionality.

 * **System Call Interface (SCI):** This serves as a gateway that allows applications in user space to request services from the kernel.
 The system call interface translates these function calls into instructions that the kernel can understand and process.